Beth i'w wneud gyda

 - If you simply wish to recycle the battery pack of your mobile phone, see our page on batteries for more information.

-- To find out how mobile phones can be recycled visit our How are electricals recycled page.
+- To find out what happens to recycled mobile phones visit How are electricals recycled page.